U.S. accounting boards' parent names new chairman

 Diermeier will serve a three-year term as chairman.
 Before heading the CFA Institute, he was global chief investment officer at UBS Global Asset Management.

-Petach was treasurer at U.S. automaker Ford Motor Co (F.N) before joining BlackRock in 2007.
+Petach was treasurer at U.S. automaker Ford Motor Co before joining BlackRock in 2007.

 Brennan, former chairman and chief executive of fund manager Vanguard Group, will continue to serve on the FAF board until his five-year term expires in December 2013, the FAF said.